 This spice is a healthy addition to enhance the flavour of legumes such as lentils, garbanzo beans etc. Its aroma and taste greatly complements the recipe made from these foods.

-3. Chilli -Cumin Bean Salad:
+3. Chilli-Cumin Bean Salad:

 4. Tadka In Dal:

 Dal is regarded as a staple diet of Indian cuisine.
-Whole cumin seeds are used for tempering (providing tadka) this dal, thus imparting a warm flavour.
+Whole cumin seeds are used for tempering (providing tadka) dal, thus imparting a warm flavour.
 It is also used to temper meat dishes, particularly North Indian tandoori dishes.